What ages of students do you teach?

-No. I have three studios in Sydney, and a network of teachers which I can recommend in other areas.
+No. I have two studios in Sydney, and a network of teachers which I can recommend in other areas.

 Your studios are too far away for me, do you have any teachers you can recommend, or do you have any recommendations when looking for a teacher?

 There are other teachers I can recommend yes for some areas.
 If i personally do not know a teacher or what their capabilities are, then I will not recommend blindly.

 As far as what to look for in a teacher, look at qualifications (diploma, degree) experience -not only as a performer, but as a teacher i.e. schools they have taught at, exams and levels they have submitted students for.